How to Make Poems: Form and Technique

 The Present State of the Garden

 My new collection is a memoir in poetry, telling the story of three intertwined losses: childhood, a marriage, and Edenic Florida.
-Available from Lynx House Press July 2021.
+Available now from Lynx House Press.

 "Set in the bright, fragrant air of the Florida landscape, The Present State of the Garden brims with the chaos and sweetness of living, maneuvering the ins and outs of love and loss in all their manifestations.
 Like lush, strange flowers, these poems offer us a voice at the height of its poetic powers – provocative, mysterious and exquisitely alive."